pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 Chapter-01

-Q2.
-Ans:
+# Q2.
+How ever, the poem then conman this things with what is considered sweeter - the following things considered the sweeter.
-The things described as *sweet*:
+Ans: The things described as *sweet*:
 - The shade of the coconut glade.
 - The silent of the mango grove.
 - The sands at the full moon, with the sound of the voices we love.

 However, the poem then contrasts these with what is considered *sweeter*.
 The following are considered the *sweetest*:
 - The kiss of the spray (“The feel of the wild foam on their faces”).
 - The dance of the wild foam on the sand.
 - The movement of the wild foam on the shore.

-This contrast highlights the fishermen’s preference for the exciting and adventurous life over the comfortable pleasures of life.
+This contrast ==highlights== the fishermen’s preference for the exciting and adventurous life over the comfortable pleasures of life.

 # Q5.
 Which lines of the Poem inspire courage and confidence in the fisher men? explain.